robertschopf/robertschopf/README.md

 ---

 ### 🧩 How I work
-I like to keep things simple: understand the problem, look at the data, talk to the people involved, and build something that fits into their daily routine.
+I try to keep things simple: understand the problem, look at the data, talk to the people involved and build something that fits into their daily routine.
 Good solutions don’t have to be complicated.
 They just need to be useful.

 ### 🔗 Let’s connect